Appeal against a School Admission Decision

 Appeals are timetabled and every effort is made to keep to your appointed time.
 There is, however, occasionally some delay if previous appeals have taken longer than expected.

 This guide has been compiled to help you make your appeal for the school of your choice and is intended for guidance only.
-The legal basis for Appeal Committees is contained in the Education Act 1996, Schedule 33 (see Links).
+The legal basis for Appeal Committees is contained in the Education Act 1996 - Schedule 33.